Guimbal: Demographics

 In the 2020 census, the population of Guimbal, Iloilo, was 35,022 people, with a density of sigfig 35,022/44.61.

 Economy

 Transportation

 A 45-minute drive from Iloilo City, Guimbal is accessible from all points of Panay Island. its baranggays are served by municipal and other provincial jeepneys and buses that pass through the town and by almost 180 tricycles and 350 motorbikes playing their respective routes.
 The transport of farm products to the poblacion and the city is made easy by farm-to-market roads.

-Government

-Elected officials

-Members of the municipal council (2019 - 2022):